aknabi/device-event-utilities/event_timestamp_diffs_doc.md

     main()
 ```

+---

-### License
+## License

-Specify the license under which the script is distributed, if applicable.
+*Specify the license under which the script is distributed, if applicable.*

+---

-### Contact
+## Contact

-Provide contact information or support channels for users who may have questions or need assistance.
+*Provide contact information or support channels for users who may have questions or need assistance.*

+---